rrubio/angular2bootstraptheme/README.md

 # SimpleTemplate

-If you're like and not happy with current ang2 templates, you're in luck because there is an abundance of sexy looking templates.
+If you're like me and not happy with current ang2 templates, you're in luck because there is an abundance of sexy looking templates.
 I've used a free sexy bootstrap template from Creative Tim http://www.creative-tim.com please do check them out.

 # About the dashboard

 Thought it would be a good exercise to utilise an existing template and plug it onto an angular 2 app.
 This example makes usage of angular 2 quick start examples and retry fitted to working within the template.
-You'll notice some basic animation and the usage of observables betwee the side bar and the top nav bar.
+You'll notice some basic animation and the usage of observables between the side bar and the top nav bar.

+# Reference

+http://akveo.com/ng2-admin/ this guys have created a fancy dashboard theme showing some great ng2 capabilities (thank you).
+I've used some of their approaches as guidance to creating my simple dashboard example.

 # The project